 RTP (Real-time Transport Protocol), operating on top of User Datagram Protocol (UDP), is a data transport protocol.
 A signaling protocol, such as Session Initiation Protocol (SIP), initiates the RTP session.
 Once established, the audio gets streamed across the network.

-By using UDP, data can be transmitted at higher rates, with the understanding that some loss will occur and can be at least partially mitigated by built in correction mechanisms (versus TCP which runs slower to ensure reliability).
+By using UDP, data gets transmitted at higher rates, some loss will occur and can be partly mitigated by built in correction mechanisms (versus Transmission Control Protocol (TCP) which runs slower to ensure reliability).

 RTP on Wikipedia

-For detailed description of RTP, see the Wikipedia Real-time Transport Protocol article.
+For a detailed description of RTP, see the Wikipedia Real-time Transport Protocol article.

 ConnexCS Media Servers¶

 ConnexCS lets you route your media through a global array of dedicated media servers.

 Each regional zone encompasses several servers to provide high availability.

 For example, your server could be in London and your media server runs in New York.